 banks and other private banks were still independently operating.
 The PBC received 90% of private deposits and 100% of public deposits.
 All transactions of governmental institutions, public schools, state owned enterprises are done by the PBC.
 The PBC had more or less a monopoly on banking and financing.

-"The nationalization of banks in Shanghai reduced the number of financial institutions and their staffs.
-About 2,000 former bank staff and 4,500 of their family members were sent to the farthest reaches of northwest China to support socialist construction in those areas.
-Other private bankers and staff were allocated to various financial and economic planning departments of state-owned enterprises and commercial firms."
+On December 1, 1952, Shanghai underwent the socialist transformation of its banking and finance sector.
+All state banks, private banks, and local banks were consolidated into a General Administration of Joint State-Private Banks.
+This nationalization of banks in Shanghai resulted in a reduction in the number of financial institutions and their staff.
+Approximately 2,000 former bank employees and 4,500 of their family members were relocated to the remote regions of northwest China to contribute to socialist development in those areas.
+Other private bankers and staff members were assigned to various financial and economic planning departments within state-owned enterprises and commercial firms.

 Foreign banks were allowed to stay after registration, most left the city.
 The Chartered Bank of India, Australia, and China, The British Mercantile Bank, the Banque de l'Indochine, the Banque Belge pour l'Etranger, the Moscow National Bank, and Hong Kong and Shanghai Banking Company (HSBC) remained in business in part because the UK government established diplomatic relations with the PRC.
 Before 1939, the HSBC had 14 branches in China; only five branches remained open after 1949; Shanghai, Tianjin, Beijing, Shantou, and Qingdao.
 Shanghai and Tianjin were in full operation, the other branches were, in fact, out of business and resumed open to settle ongoing business.